cyjeff/java-challenge/readme.md

 #### Your experience in Java

-Please let us know more about your Java experience in a few sentences.
-For example:

-- I have 3 years experience in Java and I started to use Spring Boot from last year
-- I'm a beginner and just recently learned Spring Boot
-- I know Spring Boot very well and have been using it for many years
+- I'm new to Java and I spent some time setting up Maven for development.
+Overall the API server has a similar structure as C# and dot-net, which I have used before.

 ## Updates